Mohamed samir

 Breakfast lunch dinner

-From the top of her 70s and through three daily meals (breakfast, lunch and dinner) Oum Tamer invariably manages to bewitch her 45-year-old son, Tamer, and convince him to continue living with her.
-She has always tried to avoid any effort or responsibility for him.
+At the age of 70 and thanks to three daily meals (breakfast, lunch and dinner) Oum Tamer invariably manages to captivate her 45-year-old son, Tamer, and convince him to continue living with her.
+She has always tried to avoid the slightest effort or the slightest responsibility.
 Tamer is the only male figure in her life; so far she has managed to keep him away from any other woman.
-The announcement of an incurable disease makes her realize that treating her son like a prince has made him useless and unable to survive without her.
-In a vicious race against death, she must defy her possessive love for her son, find the perfect woman who will accept Tamer as he is, reincarnate as his future wife to ensure his survival, and, most importantly, suppress her sudden urge to break free from the clutches of her mother who threatens the plans she is scheming for him.
+The news of an incurable illness makes her realize that treating her son like a prince has made him useless and incapable of surviving without her.
+In a vicious race against death, she must defy the possessive love she feels for her son, find the perfect woman who will accept Tamer as he is, reincarnate as his future wife to ensure his survival, and, above all, repress her sudden desire to free herself from the clutches of her mother who threatens the plans she is hatching for him.